bhar92/NeuralSuperResolution/README.md

 ## Usage
 ### Running the live webcam demo
-The code supports to scales of super-resolution: 4x and 8x.
+The code supports two scales of super-resolution: 4x and 8x.
 Packaged with the code are two pretrained models:
 1. `saved_models/coco4x_epoch_20.model` for 4x Super-Resolution
 2. `saved_models/coco8x_epoch_20.model` for 8x Super-Resolution